 I extensively discussed Apple’s foray into training the next generation of coders in my post Computer Science With Apple.
 Apple provides a full curriculum across K-12 (and beyond) through their Everyone Can Code initiative which teaches students to code using Swift language.
 They use game-based learning apps like Swift Playgrounds to guide students through the process to create games, apps, program robots, drones, and make music.
 There is a new Hour of Code Facilitator guide available.
 Other Swift curriculum related apps include iBooks, codeSpark, Tynker Coding App, and XCode.

 Google’s CS First allows a teacher to play the role of a coach more than instructor as they simply direct students to explore the creative coding experiences Google has orchestrated using the Scratch platform as a base.
 The curriculum spans a broad range of interests to allow access points for students into fashion, sports, games, or social media.

 This year littleBits introduced their code kit.
 It allows students to learn computer science through making.
 They can use the code bit, the LED matrix, and more to make and play games.
 The video and lesson resources pair with the coding app to get you going.
 Related resources include an Arduino kit and droid inventor kit.

 The Code & Go Robot Mouse is good for young students to begin coding with robots.You can then move on to Wonder Workshop, Lego WeDo 2.0, and Sphero Edu robotics for more advanced integration.
-Attend the Robots in the Classroom PD for further insights.
+For more complete information, check out 8 Ways to Bring Robots to Your Classroom.
+In NYC, you can attend the Robots in the Classroom PD for further insights.